smrutirm94/Flipkart-E-Commerce-Sales-Analysis_SQL/README.md

 **Flipkart Orders & Product Portfolio Project- Real-World Business Scenarios**

+**Disclaimer: This project is for learning purposes.
+The dataset is simulated and sourced from a public Kaggle dataset.
+It is not affiliated with Flipkart.**

 **1. Project Overview:**

 This repository showcases 20 real-world business SQL problems solved using MS SQL Server, focusing on product, delivery, and customer behavior analytics.